Jim Bottorff's Banjo Page

 Meeting Frank Vodich:

-Jim and Frank circa 1980's
+Jim and Frank back in the 1980s.

 Happy Picking and Strumming,